asyncapi/generator/docs/generator_template.md

 }
 ```

-`{ channels }`:the TopicFunction component accepts a custom prop called channels and in your template code.
+`{ channels }`: the `TopicFunction` component accepts a custom prop called channels and in your template code
 `getTopics(channels)`: Returns a list of objects, one for each channel with two properties; name and topic.
-The **name** holds information about the operationId provided in the AsyncAPI document while the **topic** holds information about the address of the topic.
+The **name** holds information about the `operationId` provided in the AsyncAPI document while the **topic** holds information about the address of the topic.

-Import the `TopicFunction` component in your template code in **index.js** and add the template code to generate the functions to topics that the Temperature Service application is subscribed to.
-In your case, .The final version of your template code should look like this:
+Import the `TopicFunction` component in your template code in **index.js** and add the template code to generate the functions to topics that the `Temperature Service` application is subscribed to.
+In your case, the final version of your template code should look like this:

 ```js
 import { File, Text } from '@asyncapi/generator-react-sdk'